kinderp/zibaldone/README.md

 ```
 8. save: ':wq'
 9. `commit`
-10. Keep the link of the report and send this link to the corresponding Test Plan Reviewer
+10. Keep the link of the report and send this link to the corresponding **Test Plan Reviewer**
 11. Go on IRC and find the corresponding Test Plan Reviewer.
-Ask him to final check your report before submitting it
+Ask him to **final check** your report before submitting it
-12. In case there was no Suggested Test Plan Reviewer provided, check the symbol next to the ID on SUSE Maintenance.
+12. In case there was **no Suggested Test Plan Reviewer provided**, check the symbol next to the ID on SUSE Maintenance.
 If the symbol is a bug you have to ask on the #maintenance IRC channel for someone to review it,else,if it is a shield, ask on the #security IRC for a review.If you see the indication noreview you can skip the Test Plan Review12.

 # [2018-09-21] Refhost (SLEs15)